Mai Tai Sing: Background

 She was born in Oakland, California as May Tsang.
 Most of her young years were in Hong Kong.
 When she was about fourteen, she and her family moved back to the California Bay area.
 One of her early jobs was waitressing at the Forbidden City nightclub.
 It was there she became interested in performing.

 In the early 1940s, she became a chorus girl there.
 She met Wilbur and Jessie Tai Sing, a dancing duo.
 Later she replaced Jessie.
 By 1942, she was married to Wilbur Tai Sing and had two children to him.

 In the 1960s she became romantically involved with actor Jeffrey Hunter.
 An article in The Milwaukee Sentinel said that they were to be married.
 At this time they had been working together in the film Strange Portrait.
 In the 1970s she relocated to Hawaii.

 Film and television roles

 Film

 In 1953, she appeared in a film with Tony Curtis, playing the part of Soo Lee.
 Forbidden was directed by Rudolph Maté.
 Other cast included Joanne Dru and Victor Sen Yung.
-Her last film role was in the ill-fated Strange Portrait that starred Jeffry Hunter.
+Her last film role was in the ill-fated Strange Portrait that starred Jeffery Hunter.
 In this film she played a wealthy but reclusive and insane woman living alone in a mansion who has an obsession with a portrait of her husband that had abandoned her.